ua-datalab/cracking_the_coding_interview/README.md

 ****Dedication/acknowledgement/hat-tip:****

 Everything I learned is from this amazing guru, Kamal Rawat of [Ritambhara Technologies](https://www.ritambhara.in/).
 Do watch his videos if you have time.
-He explains things soooooo much better than I do..Just standing on the shoulders of giants in an effort to share the knowledge I learned from them.
+He explains things soooooo much better than I do..I am just standing on the shoulders of giants like him in an effort to share the knowledge I learned from them.